Cooperative Matching Funds

 Because data and analyses adhere to strict national protocols, findings are directly comparable across local, State, regional and national levels; water issues in a specific watershed, municipality, or State can be compared to those in other geographic regions and at different periods of time; and large-scale syntheses and problem-solving in different regions and across the Nation are possible.

 Pixie A. Hamilton, email@example.com

-As National Coordinator of the Cooperative Water Program, I am committed, along with USGS water scientists and managers across the Nation, to help provide the hydrologic data, science, and tools needed for the optimum use and management of our Nation’s waters.
+As National Coordinator of the Cooperative Matching Funds Program, I am committed, along with USGS water scientists and managers across the Nation, to help provide the hydrologic data, science, and tools needed for the optimum use and management of our Nation’s waters.

 The Program conducts studies in every State, protectorate, and territory of the U.S. through a workforce of about 1,800 people staffed within 48 Water Science Centers in partnership with nearly 1,600 local, State, and Tribal agencies.
 Jointly funded programs (programs that may be matched by up to 50 percent federal dollars) are considered when the study is mutually advantageous to the USGS and localities, States and Tribes.
 These cooperative, jointly funded programs are reviewed and renegotiated annually to ensure that they are responsive to the needs of localities, States, and Tribes and to the national priorities of the USGS. (read more on Cooperative Water Science Priorities)

 Our sole product is impartial, credible, relevant, and timely information, equally accessible and available to all interested parties.
 The scientific, non-regulatory mission of the USGS means that the science is credible and relevant to many types of regulatory, management, policy, and jurisdictional disputes.
 Cooperators choose to work with the USGS because of the agency’s broad, interdisciplinary expertise, its long-standing, high-quality, nationally consistent procedures and quality-assurance, and its commitment to providing readily available public access to data.